moodlehq/moodle-plugin-ci/README.md

 script:
 # This step lints your PHP files to check for syntax errors.
   - helper/bin/phing -f helper/script.xml PHPLint
 # This step runs the PHP Copy/Paste Detector on your plugin.
-# This helps to find code duplication.
+This helps to find
+# code duplication.
   - helper/bin/phing -f helper/script.xml PHPCPD
 # This step runs the PHP Mess Detector on your plugin.
-# This helps to find potential problems with your code which
+This helps to find potential
-# can result in refactoring opportunities.
+# problems with your code which can result in refactoring opportunities.
   - helper/bin/phing -f helper/script.xml PHPMD
-# This step runs the Moodle Code Checker to make sure that
-# your plugin conforms to the Moodle coding standards.
-It
+# This step runs the Moodle Code Checker to make sure that your plugin conforms to the
-# is highly recommended that you keep this step.
+# Moodle coding standards.
+It is highly recommended that you keep this step.
   - helper/bin/phing -f helper/script.xml CodeChecker
 # This step runs CSS Lint on the CSS files in your plugin.
   - helper/bin/phing -f helper/script.xml CSSLint
-# This step runs YUI Shifter on the YUI modules in your
+# This step runs YUI Shifter on the YUI modules in your plugin.
+This also checks to make
-# plugin.
-This checks to make sure that the YUI modules
-# have been shifted.
+# sure that the YUI modules have been shifted.
   - helper/bin/phing -f helper/script.xml Shifter
 # This step runs JSHint on the Javascript files in your plugin.
   - helper/bin/phing -f helper/script.xml JSHint
 # This step runs the PHPUnit tests of your plugin.
-If your
-# plugin has PHPUnit tests, then it is highly recommended
+If your plugin has PHPUnit tests,
-# that you keep this step.
+# then it is highly recommended that you keep this step.
   - helper/bin/phing -f helper/script.xml PHPUnit
 # This step runs the Behat tests of your plugin.
-If your
-# plugin has Behat tests, then it is highly recommended
+If your plugin has Behat tests, then
-# that you keep this step.
+# it is highly recommended that you keep this step.
   - helper/bin/phing -f helper/script.xml Behat
 ```